Skip to main content

 CMD ["/usr/bin/supervisord", "-c", "/etc/supervisord.conf"]

-statements of course) is that we are now starting up the supervisod daemon which takes our configuration file as an argument.
-The instructions to startup the MarkLogic database as well as the node.js/Express app is of course inside the supervisor configuration file:
+The key difference (beyond the extra ADD statements) is that we’re now starting the supervisord daemon, which takes our configuration file as an argument.
+The instructions to start MarkLogic and the Node.js/Express app live inside that configuration file:

 [supervisord]